-Term 1/2 A Christmas Carol (Literature Paper 1) - students will read 'A Christmas Carol' and start their analysis process.
+- Term 1/2 A Christmas Carol (Literature Paper 1) students will read 'A Christmas Carol' and start their analysis process.
 This year is for students to have a secure understanding of the plot and characters.
 This novella will be explored again in Year 10, looking at key themes, and Year 11 for key revision.

-- Term 3 Dystopian Fiction (Language Paper 1 and 2) this unit looks at a range of dystopian texts.
+Students will also explore the poems "London" and "Exposure" from Literature Paper 2 due to overlapping themes and ideas. - Term 3 Dystopian Fiction (Language Paper 1 and 2) this unit looks at a range of dystopian texts.
 Students will work through the GCSE Language questions so they have a clear understanding of what this paper looks like for their GCSEs. - Term 4/5 Macbeth (Literature Paper 1) students will read 'Macbeth' and start their analysis process.
 This year is for students to have a secure understanding of the plot and characters.
-This play will be explored again in Year 10, looking at key themes, and Year 11 for key revision. - Term 6 Conflict Poetry Anthology (Literature Paper 2) students will explore 7 out of 15 poems from a core collection for their GCSEs.
-Students must start to revise and learn key quotes, context and methods for each of the poems.
-They will have an anthology to keep to help with revision, they must not lose these.
+This play will be explored again in Year 10, looking at key themes, and Year 11 for key revision.
+Students will also explore the poems "My Last Duchess" and "Ozymandias" from Literature Paper 2 due to overlapping themes and ideas. - Term 6 Hidden Figures (Language Paper 1 and 2 writing skills) this unit will use the film "Hidden Figures" as a stimulus to support students to develop their creative writing skills, an essential component of the English Language GCSE.
+The unit builds on the knowledge acquired in the year 8 unit 'Women Who Changed the World'.